Healthdirect Free Australian health advice you can count on.

 How are cold sores treated?

-Antiviral creams or ointments such as aciclovir, famciclovir and valaciclovir should be used in the first few days of a cold sore outbreak when a tingling sensation or a raised sore or blister is first noticed.
-These are available without prescription from pharmacies and other shops and supermarkets.
+Antiviral creams or ointments such as aciclovir, famciclovir and valaciclovir can be used in the first few days of a cold sore outbreak, when you first notice a tingling sensation or a raised sore or blister.
+These are available without prescription from pharmacies and some other shops and supermarkets.

 A single dose of antiviral tablets is also available from your pharmacist without a prescription.
 Talk to your pharmacist to see if they are right for you.

 If you are in pain, paracetamol may be helpful.
-Alternatively, get advice from your doctor on medicines you can take.
+You can also get advice from your doctor on pain medicines you can take.

 Complementary medicines